 DeStress for Success

 DeStress for Success is a signature program developed by the Lerner Center and is a five-week workshop series on wellbeing.
 Students learn simple, practical, and fun ways to navigate all the stressors of life, like coursework, social life, and unexpected crises, such as the COVID-19 pandemic.Together we explore ways to increase resilience, cultivate mindfulness and calm, strengthen friendships, grow your strengths, and form healthy habits through positive psychology based practices and DeStress Monday tips.
 DeStress for Success is open to all SU and ESF students.
 Visit our Destress Monday page to learn more, see the schedule, and access workshop resources.
-If you are a college administrator and are interested in implementing DeStress for Success at your campus, please email Mary Kate Schutt.
+If you are a college administrator and are interested in implementing DeStress for Success at your campus, please email Kate Funck.